talshva/HAUV-Final-Engineering-Project/README.md

       Make sure that the user settings are loaded with `CR` command before start pinging with the CS command.
 For more help type `?` in the Tool's Terminal, or look in in the datasheets.

-To receive camera data and send it to remote PC via TCP:
+To receive camera data (sending Image messages as a ros2 topic):
 - **Camera Node**: Manages the camera system for real-time video feedback (`ros2 run camera_pkg camera_node`);